PaddlePaddle/PaddleClas/docs/en/inference_deployment/paddle_serving_deploy_en.md

   # One-click compile and install Serving server, set SERVING_BIN
   source ./build_server.sh python3.7
   ```
-  **Note: The path set by **[build_server.sh](../../../deploy/paddleserving/build_server.sh#L55-L62) may need to be modified according to the actual machine environment such as CUDA, python version, etc., and then compiled.
+  **Note: The path set by **[build_server.sh](../../../deploy/paddleserving/build_server.sh#L55-L62) may need to be modified according to the actual machine environment such as CUDA, python version, etc., and then compiled; if you encounter a non-network error during the execution of build_server.sh, you can manually copy the commands in the script to the terminal for execution.

 - Modify the client file `ResNet50_client/serving_client_conf.prototxt` , change the field after `feed_type:` to 20, change the field after the first `shape:` to 1 and delete the rest of the `shape` fields.
   ```log